andreagaspari/oauth-bridge/README-dev.md

 - Test the Google flow from a staging client using the recommended server-to-server pattern

 Production notes
-- Never store `api_key_server` in frontend code.
+- Never store `oauth_bridge_api_key` in frontend code.
 Keep it in server-side secure storage.
 - Enable secure logging and log rotation.
 - Restrict allowed origins (CORS) if you expose public APIs.